How Much Does General Liability Insurance Cost in Massachusetts?

 Average General Liability Insurance Costs in Massachusetts by Business Size

 General liability premiums in Massachusetts scale with workforce size, ranging from $83 monthly for sole proprietors to $3,402 monthly for businesses with 20 to 49 employees.
-The largest percentage increase occurs when adding a fifth employee, with premiums jumping 175%.
-It reflects how crossing small thresholds introduces disproportionate exposure to workplace and customer-facing liability claims.
+The largest percentage increase hits when adding a fifth employee, with premiums jumping 175%.
+That jump shows how crossing small thresholds introduces disproportionate exposure to workplace and customer-facing liability claims.

 The table breaks down monthly and annual costs for each employee count bracket: